 - 1. DECIDE WHAT TIME OF DAY YOU WANT TO TAKE YOUR PILL.
-It is important to take it at about the same time every day. - LOOK AT YOUR PILL PACK TO SEE IF IT HAS 28 PILLS: The 28-Day pill pack has 21 "active" pink pills (with hormones) to take for 3 weeks, followed by 1 week of reminder brown pills (without hormones). - 3.
+It is important to take it at about the same time every day. - 2.
+LOOK AT YOUR PILL PACK TO SEE IF IT HAS 28 PILLS: - The 28-Day pill pack has 21 "active" pink pills (with hormones) to take for 3 weeks, followed by 1 week of reminder brown pills (without hormones). - 3.
 ALSO FIND: - 1) where on the pack to start taking pills, - 2) in what order to take the pills (follow the arrows), and. - 3) the week numbers as shown in the following picture:

 DAY-1 STARTERS: If your period begins on a day other than Sunday, place the day label strip that starts with first day of your period.
+SUN MON TUE WED THU FRI SAT START HERE FOR BOTH SUNDAY STARTERS AND DAY-1 STARTERS Week 2 ω .
+Week Neek 4

-TAKE PILLS IN THIS DIRECTION FROM LEFT TO RIGHT EACH WEEK For use of day labels, see WHEN TO START THE FIRST PACK OF PILLS below.
+TAKE PILLS IN THIS DIRECTION FROM LEFT TO RIGHT EACH WEEK

+For use of day labels, see WHEN TO START THE FIRST PACK OF PILLS below.

-BE SURE YOU HAVE READY AT ALL TIMES: ANOTHER KIND OF BIRTH CONTROL (such as condoms or foam) to use as a back-up in case you miss pills.
+4. BE SURE YOU HAVE READY AT ALL TIMES:

+ANOTHER KIND OF BIRTH CONTROL (such as condoms or foam) to use as a back-up in case you miss pills.

 An EXTRA, FULL PILL PACK.